Kolten Wong Player Props: Mariners vs. Yankees

-Kolten Wong -- batting .080 with four walks and an RBI in his past 10 games -- will be in action for the Seattle Mariners against the New York Yankees, with Gerrit Cole on the mound, on June 20 at 7:05 PM ET.
+On Wednesday, Kolten Wong (.080 batting average in his past 10 games, with four walks and an RBI) and the Seattle Mariners face the New York Yankees, whose starting pitcher will be Jhony Brito.
+First pitch is at 7:05 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the White Sox.
+He had a one-hit showing in his most recent game (1-for-3) against the White Sox.

 Kolten Wong Game Info & Props vs. the Yankees